WanderingAura/quotable/README.md

 ## Setting up the tables

 For convenience set the environment variable `export QUOTABLE_DSN=postgres://test_user:test_pass@localhost/quotable` inside ~/.bashrc.
-(You don't have to do this, but if you don't replace $QUOTABLE_DSN in the following instructions with the actual DSN).
+(You don't have to do this if you replace $QUOTABLE_DSN in the following instructions with the actual DSN).
 Remember to `source ~/.bashrc` in the relevant terminal afterwards.
 Again make sure the migrate CLI tool is installed then execute the following in the project directory:
 `migrate -path=./migrations -database=$QUOTABLE_DSN up`
 If successful the output should be similar to the following: